suguanYang/ylioo/md/javascript/reflection.md

 with the target to operate on, so that a shared handler can distinguish the different targets of its proxies.
 The handler can even be a proxy itself.

-**Stratification**: by defining a proxy’s traps on a separate handler object, the proxy’s application-level interface remains cleanly separated from its meta-level interface.
+**Stratification**: by defining a proxy's traps on a separate handler object, the proxy's application-level interface remains cleanly separated from its meta-level interface.

 ## Functions